celo-org/celo-monorepo/packages/docs/community/release-process/smart-contracts.md

 All releases should be evaluated according to the following tests.

 ### Unit tests
 All changes since the last release should be covered by unit tests.
-CI rules should be updated to enforce this.
+Unit test coverage should be enforced by automated checks run on every commit.

 ### Performance
-A ceiling on the gas consumption for all common operations should be defined and enforced by CI.
+A ceiling on the gas consumption for all common operations should be defined and enforced by automated checks run on every commit.

 ### Backwards compatibility
 Automated checks should ensure that any new commit to `master` does not introduce a breaking change to storage layout, ABI, or other common backwards compatibility issues unless the STORAGE or MAJOR version numbers are incremented.